PeterJochem/Deep_RL/README.md

 # Description
-This is an implementation of Double Deep-Q Learning on OpenAI's Brickbreaker gym enviroment
+This is an implementation of Double Deep-Q Learning as described in https://arxiv.org/abs/1509.06461

 # Results
+## Brickbreaker
+Insert Image
+Insert Matplotlib graph of the the learning